awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 ## Creating an inventory resource data sync for accounts defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations"></a>

-You can synchronize inventory data from Amazon Web Services accounts defined in AWS Organizations to a central Amazon S3 bucket\.
+You can synchronize inventory data from AWS accounts defined in AWS Organizations to a central Amazon S3 bucket\.
 After you complete the following procedures, inventory data is synchronized to *individual* Amazon S3 key prefixes in the central bucket\.
-Each key prefix represents a different Amazon Web Services account ID\.
+Each key prefix represents a different AWS account ID\.

 **Before you begin**
-Before you begin, verify that you set up and configured Amazon Web Services accounts in AWS Organizations\.
+Before you begin, verify that you set up and configured AWS accounts in AWS Organizations\.
 For more information, see [ in the *AWS Organizations User Guide*\.](https://docs.aws.amazon.com/organizations/latest/userguide/rgs_getting-started.html)

-Also, be aware that you must create the organization\-based resource data sync for each AWS Region and Amazon Web Services account defined in AWS Organizations\.
+Also, be aware that you must create the organization\-based resource data sync for each AWS Region and AWS account defined in AWS Organizations\.

 ### Creating a central Amazon S3 bucket<a name="sysman-inventory-datasync-before-you-begin"></a>